mohabaks/dockerfiles/README.md

 This repository contains Dockerfiles for various tools I use for CTFs/BugBounty.
-Using containers provides me with the flexibility and convenience of running these tools without the need for dedicated virtual machines, making it ideal for my low-power laptops and reducing the hassle of managing different environments.
+Using containers provides me with the flexibility and convenience of running these tools without the need for dedicated virtual machines, making it ideal for my low-power laptop and reducing the hassle of managing different environments.

 > Some of the Dockerfiles included in this repository are collected from other projects and have been slightly modified.
 All credit and thanks for those Dockerfiles belong to their original authors and contributors.